DockHealth/dockhealth-api/README.md

 modification-rights   = ("read" / "write")
 ```

-### System Scopes

-- `system.developer.read` - Read developer info as the system account.
-- `system.org.read` - Read org info as the system account.
-- `system.user.read` - Read user info as the system account.

-IMPORTANT: The `system` scopes are limited!
-All other activity must happen on behalf of a user!

 ### User Scopes:

 - `user.all.read`  - Read data accessible by the specified user.
 - `user.all.write` - Write data accessible by the specified user.

 NOTE: An org is required for user operations, and the user must be part of the specified org.

 ### Patient Scopes

 - `patient.all.read`  - Read data associated with the specified patient.
 - `patient.all.write` - Write data associated with the specified patient.

 NOTE: A user and org are for patient operations, and the user and patient must be part of the specified org.

 ## Request Headers

-- SYSTEM requests require two headers to be set:
 - `x-api-key` must be set to your api key created during account provisioning.
 - `Authorization` must be set to the `access_token` returned from your Authentication request.
   - The `access_token` in turn contains your `client_id`, `client_secret`, and `scopes`.
-- ORGANIZATION requests require the SYSTEM headers AND one additional header:
 - `x-user-id` must be set to the identifier of a given user.
-- ALL OTHER requests require the SYSTEM headers, AND two additional headers:
-  - `x-user-id` must be set to the identifier of a given user.
 - `x-organization-id` must be set to the identifier of an organization to which the specified user is a member.

-## Dock Health API Endpoint Format

-Dock Health endpoints generally follow these usage conventions:

-### Get Single Entities: `GET /api/<version>/<entity>/<entityIdentifier>`
-`GET /v1/user/160f9192-40c2-11ea-a4e8-124feabd863a` returns the user for the specified `userIdentifier`.

-NOTE that the `entity` is referred to in the **singular** even when getting a list:
-`GET /api/v1/user` returns a list of users.
-`GET /api/v1/user/someuseridentifier` returns a single user.

-### Search For Entities Matching the Given Parameters: `GET /api/<version>/<entity>?param1=&param2=`
-`GET /api/v1/organization` returns a list of organizations for the `USER_ID` supplied in the request header:
-`GET /api/v1/user` returns a list of users for the `ORGANIZATION_ID` and `USER_ID` supplied in the request headers:

-### Create Entities: `POST /api/<version>/<entity>`
-`POST /api/v1/user` creates a new user.

-### Update (Patch) Entities: `PATCH /api/<version>/<entity>/<entityIdentifier>`
-`PATCH /api/v1/user/someuseridentifier` updates the supplied values ONLY on the existing user.

-### Update (Replace) Entities: `PUT /api/<version>/<entity>/<entityIdentifier>`
-`PUT /api/v1/user/someuseridentifier` entirely replaces the existing user with the supplied values.

-### Delete Entities: `DELETE /<version>/<entity>/<entityIdentifier>`
-`DELETE /api/v1/user/someuseridentifier` (soft) deletes an existing user.

-**IMPORTANT**: Currently, Dock Health ONLY supports soft-deletions!
-Any deleted item is actually still retrievable via
-the API, but its `active` attribute will be set to `false`.

-To fetch only non-deleted (`active`) items from the API, use the `search` endpoints, supplying `active=true` as one
-of the search parameters.
-Alternatively, retrieve items from the API and filter any inactive items from the returned
-results.

 ## Dock Health API Errors